thomasWeise/bookbuilderpy-mwe/firstChapter/README.md

     - lang: \meta{lang}
     - locale: \meta{locale}
     - lang.name: \meta{lang.name}
-4. Repository-related metadata (*only* available if the book is written as a git repository):
+4. Repository-related metadata (*only* available if the book is written as a `git` repository):
     - repo.name: \meta{repo.name}
     - repo.url: \meta{repo.url}
     - repo.commit: \meta{repo.commit}
     - repo.date: \meta{repo.date}
-5. External Repository Information is accessible via the command `repo`, using the repository key and the repository information query:
+5. External repository information is accessible via the command `repo`, using the repository key and the repository information query^[Notice that we use `bb` to also identify the GitHub repository of this example to make the example self-contained.]:
     - repo.name for `bb`: \repo{bb}{repo.name}
     - repo.commit for `bb`: \repo{bb}{repo.commit}
     - repo.date for `bb`: \repo{bb}{repo.date}